 Have you ever been to the doctor and seen them writing something down on either a piece of paper or on an electronic device?
-This is called medical documentation and it is a crucial foundation of everything in the medical field.
+If you said yes, then you might want to know its called medical documentation and it is a crucial foundation of everything in the medical field.

 Why Medical Documentation Is Important